The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 Federal Medicaid law allows states to place a "TEFRA lien", a lien filed against the home of a Medicaid recipient who is permanently institutionalized, to secure future estate recovery.
 Some states use this aggressively.
 Tennessee does not.

-The practical implication: the home stays free and clear during the member's lifetime.
-Family members who want to use the home as collateral, sell it on a market timeline that fits their needs, or transfer it under a properly-structured plan can do so without a TennCare lien interfering.
+The practical implication for an ordinary CHOICES case: TennCare is not filing a lien on the home because your parent is in a nursing facility.
+Family members who want to use the home as collateral, sell it on a timeline that fits their needs, or transfer it under a properly-structured plan can do so without a TennCare lien interfering.
 (Federal Medicaid look-back rules at 42 USC §1396p(c) still apply to transfers within five years of an LTSS application, that's a separate restriction governing eligibility, not estate recovery.)

 The $10,000 Threshold and Other Cost-Effectiveness Limits

-For estates with limited probate assets, which describes the majority of TennCare LTSS-recipient estates after a long nursing-facility stay, this means TennCare will not pursue any claim.
-The auto-release runs as soon as TennCare's RFR processing unit reviews the estate inventory.
+For estates with limited assets, which describes many LTSS-recipient estates after a long nursing-facility stay, this means TennCare does not pursue a claim, and the release comes out of its review of the estate inventory.

 Practical implication: for many TennCare LTSS recipients, the combination of: